KnuckleSecurity/krygeNNN.github.io/_posts/2021-10-9-tryhackme-blue-ctf-writeup.md

 If you are not familiar with what an auxiliary module is, it is some kind of script that helps us to verify if the target system is vulnerable to our actual exploit or not, without crashing or corrupting the system.
 More technical description would be as following; An auxiliary module does not execute a payload.
 It can be used to perform arbitrary actions that may not be directly related to exploitation.
 Examples of auxiliary modules include scanners, fuzzers, and denial of service attacks.

-In this case Metasploit database offers us those two auxiliary files, lets use `auxiliary/scanner/smb/smb_ms17_010` ,than set RHOSTS  as IP address of  our target machine, than run it.
+In this case Metasploit database offers us those two auxiliary files, run  `use auxiliary/scanner/smb/smb_ms17_010` ,than set RHOSTS  as IP address of  our target machine, than run it.
 ![Window Shadow](/assets/img/posts/tryhackme-blue-ctf-writeup/blue5.jpg){: .shadow .normal}
 <br>
-As you can see, the output tells us the that, `Host is likely VULNERABLE to MS17-010` !
+As you can see, the output tells us the that, **Host is likely VULNERABLE to MS17-010 !!!**
 After that point we got our proof that the exploit would work.So let us move to the exploitation phase.

 _Exploit - An exploit module executes a sequence of commands to target a specific vulnerability found in a system or application.
 An exploit module takes advantage of a vulnerability to provide access to the target system.
 Exploit modules include buffer overflow, code injection, and web application exploit._

-Now we will `use exploit/windows/smb/ms17_010_eternalblue`.
-Jlike the previous auxiliary module, set RHOSTS as our target machine and run it.
+Now we will run `use exploit/windows/smb/ms17_010_eternalblue`. like the previous auxiliary module, set RHOSTS as our target machine and run it.
 ![Window Shadow](/assets/img/posts/tryhackme-blue-ctf-writeup/blue6.jpg){: .shadow .normal}
 <br>
 ![Window Shadow](/assets/img/posts/tryhackme-blue-ctf-writeup/blue7.jpg){: .shadow .normal}